 12 to 17 years

-Although their coats come in almost every possible color and pattern, the most popular color is blue (gray).
+Although their coats come in almost every possible color and pattern, the most popular colour is blue (gray).
 These cats are sometimes referred to as British Blues.

 British Shorthairs are round all over, with a broad chest and strong legs.
 Their coats are short, thick and plush.
 Eye color depends on coat color, but you can expect British Blues to have gold eyes and those with point coloring to have blue eyes.
 Other eye colors range from golden to copper.